Resource: aws_eip_association#

 allocation_id

-- (Optional) The allocation ID.
-Required, ifpublic_ip
+- (Optional) The ID of the allocation.
+Constraints: Required, ifpublic_ip

-is not supplied.allow_reassociation
+is not suppliedallow_reassociation

-is not supplied.network_interface_id
+is not supplied

-is not supplied.public_ip
+is not supplied

-is not supplied.
+is not supplied

-Attributes Reference#
+Attribute Reference#

 In addition to all arguments above, the following attributes are exported: